WebAssembly/design/JS.md

 # JavaScript API

 In the [MVP](MVP.md), the only way to access WebAssembly on the Web is through an explicit JS API which is defined below.
-(In the future, WebAssembly may also be loaded and run directly from an HTML `<script type='module'>` tag—and any other Web API that loads ES6 modules via URL—as part of [ES6 Module integration](Modules.md#integration-with-es6-modules).)
+(In the [future :unicorn:][future general], WebAssembly may also be loaded and run directly from an HTML `<script type='module'>` tag—and any other Web API that loads ES6 modules via URL—as part of [ES6 Module integration](Modules.md#integration-with-es6-modules).)

-*Note: current experimental WebAssembly implementations expose a single all-in-one function `Wasm.instantiateModule(bytes, imports)` which is used by the current [demo](http://webassembly.github.io/demo).
-This function is basically equivalent to
-`new WebAssembly.Instance(new WebAssembly.Module(bytes), imports)`
-as defined below and will be removed at some point in the future.*

 ## Traps